scottmillers/Terraform/aws/lambda/url-to-html/README.md

 You are done.

-## Package the Lambda function for use by Terraform deployment (Optional)
+## Package the Lambda function to be deployed by Terraform (Optional)

-These steps explain how to create a lambda package that is used by Terraform to deploy the Lambda to AWS
+These steps explain how to create a package that is used by Terraform to deploy the Lambda function.

 1. Run a shell script to package the lambda function The script will create a new latest.zip file in the src/deploy directory.
 This is the zip file used by Terraform when it deploys the lambda function.